Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- Ibanez has driven in a run in 24 games this season (22.6%), including seven games with more than one RBI (6.6%).
-He has also driven home three or more of his team's runs in three contests.
+- Ibanez has an RBI in 25 of 107 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 29.2% of his games this season, with more than one run scored in 5.7%.
+- He has scored in 31 of 107 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.